-Address Varsity Quarter Pla ot 98 - 63 Moss Hey / Drive.
+Address Varsity Quarter Pla ot 102 - 71 Moss He ey Drive.
 M23 0DH

 Property type 2 bedroom Semi detached house

 Scheme Shared ownership

 Full market value £280,000

 Share Purchase Price and Rent Examples The share purchase price is calculated using the full market value and the percentage share purchased.
-If you buy a 50% share, the share purchase price will be

-£140,000 and the rent will be £320.83 a month.
+If you buy a 50% share, the share purchase price will be £140,000 and the rent will be £320.83 a month.

 If you buy a larger share, you'll pay less rent.
 The table below shows further examples.

 Share Share Purchase Price Monthly rent

 25% £70,000 £481.25

 30% £84,000 £449.17

 40% £112,000 £385.00

 50% £140,000 £320.83

 60% £168,000 £256.67

 70% £196,000 £192.50

 75% £210,000 £160.42

 The percentage share and rent amount will change depending on the amount you can afford.
-You'll receive a worked example after a financial assessment.
+You'll receive worked example after a financial assessment.
 Your annual rent is calculated as 2.75% of the remaining share of the full market value owned by the landlord.

 Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes:

-Service charge Estate charge Buildings insurance Management fee Reserve fund paym £12.50 ent £0
+Service charge Estate charge Buildings insurance Management fee Reserve fund paym Total monthly paym £12.50 £29.23

-ient excluding rent £29.23

 Reservation fee £500

 You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
-The reservation fee secures the home for 42 days .
+The reservation fee secures the home for 42 days.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
-If you do not buy the home, the fee is not refundable. buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is not refundable.

-IgibilityTo assess your eligibility, you'll need to apply online at gardencityhomes.org.uk/what-is-shared-ownership and our team will assess your eligibility.
-You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
-As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments. enure Leasehold ease type Shared ownership house lease ease term 250 years
+To assess your eligibility, you'll need to apply online at gardencityhomes.org.uk/what-is-shared-ownership and our team will assess your eligibility.
+You can apply to buy the home if both of the following apply: • your household income is £80,000 or less • you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: • you're a first-time buyer • you used to own a home but cannot afford to buy one now • you're forming a new household - for example, after a relationship breakdown • you're an existing shared owner, and you want to move • you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.

+Leasehold

+Shared ownership house lease

+250 years